 The Board consists of seven members who are appointed by the Governor to three-year terms.
 There are two public members and five physician members.
-Currently the Board has two vacant physician seats and one vacant public member seat.
 A member may serve only two consecutive terms.
 Members sometimes serve beyond the end of their terms before a replacement is appointed.
 Each member also serves on one or more of the Board's committees.

 Candace Lapidus Sloane, M.D., Chair, Physician Member